-To remedy this vicious circle, EUCORD uses a Public Private Partnership approach, which allows to maximize impact by leveraging stakeholders skills.
+To remedy this circle, EUCORD uses a Public Private Partnership approach, which maximizes impact by leveraging stakeholders’ skills.
 We link farmers to markets, supporting their investment in crop production.
 Our approach creates shared value for all stakeholders and benefits local and regional markets.
-In doing this, we contribute to a number of Sustainable Development Goals.
+In doing this, we contribute to several Sustainable Development Goals.

-EUCORD implements public and private funded agricultural development project, as well as offering end to end value chain services such as consultancies for value chain assessments, technical assistance, organizational capacity development etc. If you want to work with EUCORD, thank you for getting in touch with us.
+EUCORD implements public and private funded agricultural development projects, end-to-end value chain services such as consultancies for value chain assessments, technical assistance, and organizational capacity development.
+Get in touch to explore opportunities to work with us!

 Through our work, we contribute to the eradication of extreme poverty (SDG1) and hunger (SDG2), the good health and wellbeing of families (SDG3), decent work and economic growth (SDG8), reduced inequalities (SDG10), responsible consumption and production (SDG12), climate action (SDG13) and partnerships for the goals (SDG17).